 On the other hand, you can always scoop your dog’s poop with a biodegradable pet waste bag instead.

-Be an eco-friendly dog owner: Recycle a dog house
+Recycle a dog house

-Scholar Advisor emphasizes the little-known option for living a sustainable life with your pet: eco-friendly doghouses.
+Another option: eco-friendly doghouses.
 Whether you’re planning to purchase a new home for your furry friend or build one by yourself, consider some green options.

 When building a doghouse, you can use green construction materials that don’t cost a lot or recycle old wood.
 However, if this option doesn’t work for you, at least buy a doghouse made of biodegradable or recycled materials.

-Be an eco-friendly dog owner: Buy green dog-care products
+Buy green dog-care products

 Using eco-friendly products to take care of your four-legged friend can be a small, but significant change that can have a positive impact on the environment.
 Therefore, make sure you read labels and purchase collars, bedding, and leashes made of natural materials or plastic which doesn’t contain BPA, phthalates, or vinyl.